Opinion: Boris wins, but the UK loses | DW | 13.12.2019

 This time it boiled down to three words: "Get Brexit done."
 Except it isn't and won't be for the foreseeable future.

-Is it a sign of the times we live in that lies, broken promises and barely-veiled racism trump (pun intended) substance and policies?
-Education, crime, homelessness, and a National Health Service which is dying on its feet — none of them matter when driving a digger through a polysterene wall or hiding in a fridge hold so much more appeal for an electorate.
+Is it a sign of the times we live in that lies, broken promises and barely veiled racism trump (pun intended) substance and policies?
+Education, crime, homelessness and a National Health Service that is dying on its feet — none of them matter when driving a digger through a polystyrene wall or hiding in a fridge hold so much more appeal for an electorate.

 Boris Johnson adopted almost every trick out of Donald Trump's playbook.
 And no one batted an eyelid.
 He will continue to peddle the lie that the UK's exit from the EU will be easy and swift and that a trade deal with will be in place by the end of the transition period in December 2020.
 Just a reminder: It took the EU and Canada 10 years to finalize their trade agreement.